pkieszek/credit-card-leak-web-storage/README.md

 🔁 Vendor Response

-The issue was responsibly disclosed via the Hertz Vulnerability Disclosure Program (VDP) on HackerOne.
+The issue was responsibly disclosed via a public Vulnerability Disclosure Program (VDP) on HackerOne.

 Initial triage feedback categorized the issue as Informative, stating: